 The difference between general government revenue and expenditure is known in ESA95 terminology as general government net lending (+)/ net borrowing (-) (ESA95 category B.9) and is usually referred to as government deficit (or surplus).
 This figure is an important indicator of the overall situation of government finances.
 It is usually expressed as a percentage of GDP.

-EU-27 general government deficit (seasonally adjusted) decreased significantly since 2010Q4, to stand at -4.2 % of GDP in 2012Q4.
-Due to the economic and financial crisis, which started in 2008, EU-27 government deficit steadily deteriorated and reached record levels of -7.2 % and -7.1 % of GDP (seasonally adjusted) in 2009Q3 and 2010Q3 respectively.
+Due to the economic and financial crisis, which started in 2008, EU-27 government deficit steadily deteriorated and reached record levels of -7.2 % and -7.2 % of GDP (seasonally adjusted) in 2009Q3 and 2010Q3 respectively.
 The beginning of the consolidation of public finances which can be observed from 2010Q4 onwards is due to a reduction in government expenditure not only in terms of GDP but also in absolute terms as well as continued growth in absolute revenue (seasonally adjusted absolute numbers), which outpaced the growth in GDP.
 However, from 2011Q3 onwards, general government total expenditure resumed growth when measured in absolute terms.

 Quarterly financial accounts for general government